noahehall/theBookOfNoah/0current/aws/exams/services/globalArchitecture.md

   - pricing: AWS isnt for the little guy and varies from region to region
   - service availability: not all aws services are available in all regions

+### Tags

+- the best practice is to tag everything, then you can use those tags for various other things, e.g. access control
+- think about
+  - job function/project attributes
+  - cost center
+  - account/team/organization/etc
+  - ABAC/RBAC

 ## well architected framework

 - helps you understand the pros and cons of decisions you make while building systems on AWS